seanf316/P4-Cinema-Go/TESTING.md

 ## **Unresolved Bugs/Issues**

-The console error related to the Youtube is the main unresolved bug for the site, I have mentioned the error to CI staff on calls and the consensus was it was out of my control and to make sure it was documented in README.md
+The console error related to the Youtube embedded video is the main unresolved bug for the site, I have mentioned the error to CI staff on calls and the consensus was it was out of my control and to make sure it was documented in README.md

+The other bug that I have encountered is that a User can enter just white spaces in the Richtextfield inputs and submit.
+This issue only occurs with Richtextfields, I have tried adding clean functions but nothing works.
+To resolve this issue you could remove all the Richtextfields and Richtext widgets and place a standard Textfield.
+After speaking with my Mentor and the Users that tested the site the consensus was to keep the editor that they would miss the functionality and that 99.9% of people reviewing a Movie would not enter blank spaces.
+I have decided to leave the editors in place based on the feedback received.

 [Return to README.md](README.md)